Pittsburgh Birth Injury Lawyer

 - Damages.
 Finally, you must show the court that the doctor’s negligence directly caused your baby’s injuries.
 Doing so will often hinge on expert witnesses.
 Your attorney will call in expert witnesses in the medical field to explain to the court how the doctor’s actions caused the injury in question as well as the long-term effects of the injury.

 Birth injuries are emotionally taxing – newborn babies are helpless and don’t understand what is happening.
 A birth injury can potentially affect them for their entire lives.
 For example, if the doctor uses improper technique or is too forceful removing the baby from the birth canal, it can damage the baby’s spine and nerves, leading to conditions such as cerebral palsy, Erb’s palsy, brain damage and even infant death.
+You may be able to file a wrongful death suit against a negligent doctor if your baby suffered a fatal injury.
+Speaking with a wrongful death attorney can help determine if a wrongful death or medical malpractice case is best for you.

 Securing Compensation for a Pittsburgh Birth Injury